 If the NG-RAN node1 receives a NG-RAN NODE CONFIGURATION UPDATE ACKNOWLEDGE message containing a Local NG-RAN Node Identifier within the Neighbour NG-RAN Node List IE identical to the Local NG-RAN Node Identifier included in the corresponding NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node1 may initiate the NG-RAN node Configuration Update procedure including in the NG-RAN NODE CONFIGURATION UPDATE message a new Local NG-RAN Node Identifier, different from the Local NG-RAN Node Identifier of each of its neighbour NG-RAN Nodes.

+Future update of Cell Coverage:

+If the Future Coverage Modification List IE is present in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node2 may use the information in the Future Cell Coverage State IE to identify the cell deployment configuration that will be enabled by the NG-RAN node1 and for configuring the future mobility actions towards the cell(s) indicated by the NR CGI IE, as described in TS 38.300 [9].

+If the Future SSB Coverage Modification List IE is present in the Future Coverage Modification List IE, the NG-RAN node2 may use the information in the Future SSB Coverage State IE to identify the SSB beam deployment configuration that will be enabled by the NG-RAN node1 and for configuring the future mobility actions towards the beam(s) indicated by the SSB Index IE, as described in TS 38.300 [9].

+If the Future Coverage Modification Cause IE set to "coverage" or "cell edge capacity" is present in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node2 may use the information for deducing the CCO issue predicted at NG-RAN node1 and for configuring future coverage state of its served cell(s).

 <<<<<<<<<<<<<<<<<<<< Next Change >>>>>>>>>>>>>>>>>>>>